plainOldNerd/dynamicIFrames/README.md

 This could save on loading time initially, perhaps increasing loading time for other menu items being clicked.

 To properly test whether this is truly possible, however, I will need to run this from a server to see if the client can get each page and throw it in the iFrame.
+I'm fairly confident in guessing that it is possible, since the src attribute of <script>, <iframe>, etc, is doing exactly that.
+It may require the use of BLOBs, but I'm sure it can be done.